CancerDataAggregator/api/README.md

    retrieving the status of the query.
 1. When sending a query, the POST method is used for security and query size/complexity considerations.
+1. Well typed objects are used to encapsulate the query.
+This eliminates ambiguity in query components that might happen without typing.

 # Considerations and constraints